 “When people in wheelchairs come to school they usually say, like, inspirational stuff.
 It’s usually in the big hall.”

-Another of Stella’s stories involved teaching a class at a Melbourne high school and being asked by a student when she was doing her inspirational speech.
 She then realised that the boy had only ever experienced disabled people as objects of inspiration, and critiques the notion that living with disability makes you exceptional.
 Perhaps this boy would have benefited from having a disabled GP or teacher, as that would have gone a long way towards normalising disability for him.

 “Disability doesn’t make you exceptional but questioning what you think you know about it does.”